 Your course will be delivered in a variety of ways including: practical workshops, taught sessions, group discussions, self-directed projects and independent study supported by an online learning environment that houses the key documents and teaching materials for the course.

 Your teaching will include tutor- and student-led sessions, with discussions, activities, group-work, seminars, and one-to-one tutorial opportunities.
 You will be in an enriching and immersive learning environment, which will enhance your development as a critical thinker.

 One of the key strengths of our teaching at the University Centre is the amount of time we dedicate to supporting you as an individual student to help you get the best out of your programme.
 One-to-one tutorials with your tutor are important as they allow you to raise any particular issues you may be facing.
 Your tutor will be as supportive as possible in helping you work through these issues.

 Course Leader: Jim Wheatley cut his teeth as a vinyl DJ, and now works hard pushing a live act based around innovative software instruments and hardware controllers, whilst still dedicating much of his time to his first musical passion as a mix engineer.
 He has experience in the areas of World Music, sound engineering, production, mixing and music theory, having taught each of these disciplines for several years.
 Before starting teaching he worked for almost ten years in the creative industries, producing podcasts for an award-winning counter-culture magazine and producing music and sound design for a Nottingham-based production company.

 Entry Requirements & Interview Process

-Applicants should possess BTEC National Certificate or BTEC National Diploma in a related subject, 2 A Level passes or 1 A Level pass with four GCSE grades A-C or 9 – 4 including English and Maths or relevant work experience.
+You will normally require one of the following: BTEC National Certificate or BTEC National Diploma in a related subject, 2 A Level passes or 1 A Level pass with four GCSE grades A-C or 9 – 4 including English and Maths or relevant work experience.

 If English is not your first language, you will also need a minimum IELTS score of 6.0 or above.